"Send out your light and your truth; let them guide me. Let them lead me to your holy mountain, to the place where you live."

 Grammar/Writing: Using Fix It!
 Grammar and the Institute for Excellence in Writing (IEW) curriculum, students will improve their knowledge of the parts of speech while learning to write with structure and style.
 This theme-based writing curriculum helps students learn to take notes, retell narrative stories, summarize references, write from pictures, compose essays, and much more.

-Science: Utilizing Apologia Chemistry/Physics Elementary curriculum and the accompanying Junior Notebooking Journal students will enjoy this elementary-level Science course that points students to God as they discover what makes Earth special and capable of sustaining life.
+Science: Utilizing Apologia Anatomy/Physiology curriculum and the accompanying Junior Notebooking Journal students will enjoy this elementary-level Science course that points students to God as they study anatomy and physiology which showcases the intricacy and design of the human body.

 Music: During our chapel time each week, students will learn hymns that coincide with the Claritas memory work curriculum.